CorradoL/SlideRMD/README.md

 ## System specifications

-We run all teh code on a Windows 10 machine (we'll have tested them on MAC very soon).
+We run all the code on Windows 10 (we'll have tested them on MAC very soon).

 To setup your PC to be able to run all the present code you need __R__ (ver 3.3.0+), __pandoc__ (to compile the Rmarkdown